Frequently Asked Questions

 There are no rules about clothing for this event, however, all participants must adhere to the South Australian recreational boating regulations which requires the correct life jacket to be worn unless a specific exemption applies.

-If relevant, you may wear promotional T-shirts or other apparel relating to any entities sponsoring your boat or crew.
+If relevant, you may wear promotional T-shirts or other apparel relating to any entities sponsoring your boat or team/crew.
 Crews are encouraged to create a team ‘look’ and/or to decorate their boat/craft as they see fit without causing any litter or damage to the local environment or creating a hazard to local bird and aquatic life.
 Consider the environment in which you will be rowing but by all means have fun.
-Subject to sponsorship, there may be prizes for the best presented boat and/or crew.
+Subject to the amount of sponsorship received, there may be prizes for the best presented boat and/or crew.

 Will there be other craft on the water not participating in the event?

-All vessels must abide by relevant speed limits & rules relating to shared marine areas.
+All motorized vessels must abide by relevant speed limits & rules relating to shared marine areas.

 Designated safety craft will be on the water during the event to prevent any motorized boats from interfering with participating event craft.

-All on-water craft (whether participating in the event or not) will be required to keep to the right in any case unless crossing the river directly from the GAC to Hindmarsh Island and return.
-Assistance will be offered to all participating craft along the prescribed course of the event.
+Except in the area covered by the closed waters permit, all on-water craft (whether participating in the event or not) will be required to keep to the right in any case unless crossing the river directly from the port side of the Channel to Hindmarsh Island.
+Assistance will be offered by event support boats to all participating craft along the prescribed course of the event.

 What if the weather is bad?

 In the event of adverse weather conditions (e.g. rain or strong winds) the event will proceed regardless as happens in Venice itself occasionally, so bring appropriate wet weather gear if necessary.
 An Officer of the Day appointed by the Event Organizers in consultation with the local SA Marine Safety Officer may delay the start of the event if necessary.
-Participants will have the option to do the Short Course (once or twice if desired) through the fully protected quays and canals on Hindmarsh Island or undertake the Main Course at their own discretion.
-Certificates of Completion will be awarded to all crews including those who decide to only complete the Short Course under these circumstances.
-You will still be making history after all.
+The Officer of the Day may also determine that in order to proceed, participants will be required do an alternative course (e.g. heading south west from the GAC to the barrage).
+For smaller craft, this alternative course could include rowing or paddling in the protected quays and canals on Hindmarsh Island.

 Will there be on-course signage?

-Where necessary marker buoys will be placed to indicate where to turn left on the Main Course and where any permanent obstacles along the course may exist.
+Where necessary marker buoys and possibly an event support boat will indicate optional turn back points and where any permanent obstacles along the course may exist.